babylonchain/btc-staker/docs/interacting-with-daemon.md

 ### 3. Unbond staked funds

+The `unbond` cmd initiates unbonding flow which involves communication with the Babylon chain, Covenant emulators, and the BTC chain.
+It

-Initiates the unbonding flow: builds unbonding tx, send to babylon, wait for signatures, and send unbonding tx to BTC chain.
+1. Build the unbonding transaction and send it to the Babylon chain
+2. Wait for the signatures from the covenant emulators
+3. Send the unbonding transaction to the BTC chain

+`--staking-transaction-hash` is the hash from response of `stake` command.

 ```bash
 $ stakercli daemon unbond \